 - Nuts and seeds

 - Dark chocolate

-- Fruit and some vegetables
+- Fruit and most vegetables

 - Whole grains

 There are some possible advantages to the program, including: